Yasabs10/panelreader.koplugin/panelzoom_integration.koplugin/README.md

 # PanelReader Plugin
+Warning!
+Tested on Arch Linux and Kindle PW.
+Kumiko and helper process manga functionality is not tested under windows / macos!

 A comprehensive panel navigation system for KOReader that provides panel-to-panel navigation with support for both Western (LTR) and Japanese (RTL) reading directions.